PacktPublishing/ROS-Programming-Building-Powerful-Robots/README.md

 * Get to grips with teleoperating robots using hand gestures
 * Build ROS-based applications using Matlab and Android
 * Build interactive applications using TurtleBot
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788627436">https://packt.link/free-ebook/9781788627436 </a> </p>